RichHarvey-germo/AboutMe/README.md

 Reflections and Comments
 Consider including the answers to your daily journal and submission questions here This is also a good place to reflect on the tools and resources used and learned

+The code in this assignment was worked on by Richard Harvey and Sergey Otryshko.
+Richard Harvey was the Navigator and Sergey Otryshko was the Driver.